-Before you make any other business decision, take a look below for the four reasons why having a dedicated bank account will take your company to the next level.
+Before you make any other business decision, take a look below for the four reasons why having a business bank account will take your company to the next level.

 1. It Helps You Determine Business Performance

 No matter what industry you’re in or what kind of business you’re running, calculating income and expenses to see how profitable you are is essential.
-With every other responsibility that occupies your time and mental energy, you’ll want to be able to quickly and easily determine whether you’re on the right track—or need to change course.
+With every other responsibility that occupies your time and mental energy, you’ll want to be able to quickly and easily determine whether you’re on the right track.

-Having a separate business account can help you do just that, especially if you’re at a point where you’re making more business transactions than personal ones.
+Having segregated accounts for the business can help you do just that.
+This is especially true if you’re at a point where you’re making more business transactions than personal ones.
 The last thing you want to do is sift through your account while trying to remember if a certain transaction is a business or personal expense.

 2. It Helps Protect Your Personal Assets